Agent-Cells with DNA Programming: A Dynamic Decentralized System: Introduction

 The agents reproduce themselves and propagate to the whole given network.
-Finally, an overlay net of agents is constructed.
-Based on the list of functions designated with the $\DNA$ structure, the agents, in each specific position in the net, load their required corresponding functions to know their operations.
+Finally, an overlaying net of agents is constructed, denoted by the \emph{body}.
+Based on the list of functions designated with the active genes in the $\DNA$ structure, the agents load their required corresponding functions to know their operations.
+The real implementation of the functions will be loaded into the agent's membrane (see Figure~\ref{fig:cell}).

-All in all, we introduce a dynamic fractal construction.
 There could be various agents in each position of the network that works on different duties.
 An agent can decide and act accordingly; it can reproduce and make more co-workers.
-By programming, a new $\DNA$, a new set of functions and structures are designed for the final overlay net of the agents (the body).
+By programming a new $\DNA$, a new set of functions and structures are designed for the final overlay net of the agents (the body).
 So, an administrator only worries about the ways of programming a $\DNA$.

-In this paper, we only introduce the new perspective and we do not consider details of implementation.
+All in all, we introduce a dynamic fractal concept, a new perspective.
 Section~\ref{sec:agent} deals with the definition of an agent and a few characteristics of the agents.
-Section~\ref{sec:dna} suggests a strategy for presenting a $\DNA$, and Section~\ref{sec:specifications} explains a few characteristics one can provide for a network.
+Section~\ref{sec:dna} \emph{suggests} a strategy for presenting a $\DNA$.
+Section~\ref{sec:example} contains a simple example of a network and a simple $\DNA$ programmed for the agents to reproduce in the proposed network, and Section~\ref{sec:specifications} explains a few characteristics the concept of agent cells with $\DNA$ can provide for a given network.
+Live inventory detection is a crucial issue in the industry.
+Secion~\ref{sec:inventory} demonstrates how agent cells with $\DNA$ can help manage this problem.
+Of course, the new concept can be beneficial to solve several other issues that industries are dealing with nowadays.